Northern Latvia Brigade I Wars of Independence

 ziemelniekuienaksanaRiga_3.jpg

-The Northern Latvian Brigade was a Latvian military formation during the Latvian War of Independence, which was formed in February and March 1919 by an agreement between the representatives of the governments of Latvia and Estonia in the territories of North Vidzeme liberated by the Estonian army.
+The Northern Latvian Brigade was a Latvian military formation during the Latvian War of Independence, which was formed in February and March 1919, following an agreement between representatives of the Latvian and Estonian governments, in the territory of Estonia and the Northern Vidzeme regions liberated by the Estonian army.

-At the end of May 1919, the Northern Latvian Brigade consisted of the 1st Valmiera Regiment with 1,100 soldiers, the 2nd Cesis Regiment with 1,700 soldiers, the Partisan Regiment with 200 soldiers, one squadron with 50 riders, the 1st Valmiera and the 2nd Cesis Artillery Batteries with 210 soldiers and spare parts. battalion with 320 reservists.
+At the end of May 1919, the North Latvian Brigade consisted of the 1st Valmiera Regiment with 1,100 soldiers, the 2nd Cēsis Regiment with 1,700 soldiers, the Partisan Regiment with 200 soldiers, one squadron with 50 cavalrymen, the 1st Valmiera and 2nd Cēsis artillery batteries with 210 soldiers, and a reserve battalion with 320 reservists.
 In total, it consisted of 110 officers and 3,400 soldiers.
-The brigade lacked weapons, many soldiers initially wore civilian clothes and shoes, or walked barefoot.
+The brigade lacked weapons, and many soldiers initially wore civilian clothes and shoes, or walked barefoot.

-From the beginning of April 1919, the Northern Latvian Brigade and the Estonian Army fought against the Bolshevik Red Army to liberate Vidzeme.
-In June, the Northern Latvian Brigade took part in the battles of Cēsis against the Baltic Landesver and the Iron Division, in which they won together with the Estonian Army.
-After the conclusion of the Strazdumuiža ceasefire on July 3, the Northern Latvian Brigade entered Riga on July 6.
+From the beginning of April 1919, the North Latvian Brigade, together with the Estonian Army, fought against the Bolshevik Red Army to liberate Vidzeme.
+In June, the North Latvian Brigade participated in the Battle of Cēsis against the Baltic Landeswehr and the Iron Division, in which they won a victory together with the Estonian Army.
+After the conclusion of the Strazdumuiza Armistice on July 3, the North Latvian Brigade entered Riga on July 6.

-In July 1919, when a unified Latvian army was formed, the Northern Latvian Brigade was transformed into the Vidzeme Division.
+In July 1919, when a unified Latvian army was formed, the North Latvian Brigade was transformed into the Vidzeme Division.

 Cesu_2KP_1919.jpg